MicrosoftDocs/azure-docs/articles/machine-learning/service/how-to-ui-sample-classification-predict-credit-risk-basic.md

 author: xiaoharper
 ms.author: zhanxia
 ms.reviewer: sgilley
-ms.date: 05/10/2019
+ms.date: 09/23/2019
 ---

 # Sample 3 - Classification: Predict credit risk

 Learn how to build a machine learning classifier without writing a single line of code using the visual interface.
-This sample trains a **two-class boosted decision tree** to predict credit risk (high or low) based on credit application information such as credit history, age, and number of credit cards.
+This sample pipeline a **two-class boosted decision tree** to predict credit risk (high or low) based on credit application information such as credit history, age, and number of credit cards.

 Because the question is answering "Which one?" this is called a classification problem.
 However, you can apply the same fundamental process to tackle any type of machine learning problem whether it be regression, classification, clustering, and so on.